matloff/regtools/UnbalancedClasses.md

 situation.
 The class with highest (nominal) conditional probability will be the one that makes our feature data most likely.

+## Examples

 ## Summary

+- There's really no need to artificially balance your data, and doing so could be harmful.

 - Please don't throw away data.